lietu/better-dns/README.md

  - Performing DNS requests to multiple servers in parallel
  - Running as a service
  - Installers or similar
- - Support for Linux, Mac, maybe others (should be pretty easy to add)
+ - Support for more OSes (should be pretty easy to add, would like to see BSDs at least supported in the near future, and specifically router software like pfSense supported)
  - Wide configuration options for e.g. DNS servers to use (UDP, TCP, DNS-over-TLS), interfaces to ignore, block lists, and custom blacklists
  - Cached block lists in case your network isn't working perfectly when you launch the software
  - Periodically checking the lists for updates (e.g. hourly / daily)